AlexDralur/cosycoffee/README.md

 ​

-- Users could log through their social networks profiles (FB, X).
+- Users log through their social networks profiles (FB, X).
+- Users leave their own ratings instead of the rates given by the company.
+- Users be able to share their own coffee recipes.

 ​